+Term Definition

-Term Definition A unit or agency with administrative authority or responsibilities.
+Administrative body A government unit or agency that

+exercises a legal or regulatory authority.

-If a transfer is made by someone that did not have authority to act for, or did not act at the request of the customer or spouse, then proof of who made the transfer is needed.
+When a transfer is made by someone that did not have authority to act for and did not act at the request of the customer or spouse, proof of the following is needed.